Kelkador/Kid-Icarus-AHK-Scripts/README.md

 ## I have a question/FAQ!!!!

 First: If it's movement lag on the mouse and keyboard option: Go to Windows Control Panel and search for and open "Set up USB game controllers".
-Having this open in the background fixes this problem for me and I DO NOT know why!!
+Having this open in the background fixes this (rare) problem for me and I DO NOT know why!!

 ![ScreenShot](https://i.imgur.com/aMSCswW.png)